neurodata/ndstore/docs/sphinx/datamodel.rst

 .. function:: Scaling Choices

-   (Optional) Scaling is the orientation of the data being stored, Z Slices corresponds to a Z-slice orientation (as in a collection of tiff images in which each tiff is a slice on the z plane) and Isotropic corresponds to an isotropic orientation (in which each tiff is a slice on the y plane).
+   Scaling is the orientation of the data being stored, Z Slices corresponds to a Z-slice orientation (as in a collection of tiff images in which each tiff is a slice on the z plane) and Isotropic corresponds to an isotropic orientation (in which each tiff is a slice on the y plane).

    :Type: {Z Slices, Isotropic}
    :Default: Z Slices